-We estimate equation (3) for all drug candidates, but also report results separately conditioning on different stages in development.
-We find that chemically novel drugs are significantly less likely to be approved by the FDA, as we can see in column (1) of Table 2 and Panel A of Figure 4.
-Compared to drugs of similar age and targeting the same disease (ICD-9 indication), a one standard deviation increase in drug novelty is associated with a 5.2 percentage point decrease in the likelihood of FDA approval.
-Given that the unconditional likelihood of FDA approval is 18%, this estimate represents a 29% decrease in the likelihood of developing a successful drug candidate.
+We estimate Equation (3) for all drug candidates, but also report results separately conditioning on different stages in development.
+We find that chemically novel drugs are significantly less likely to be approved by the FDA, as we can see in Column (1) of Table 2 and Panel A of Figure 4.
+Compared to drugs of similar age targeting the same disease (ICD-9 indication), a one standard deviation increase in drug novelty is associated with a 5.2 percentage point decrease in the likelihood of FDA approval.
+Given that the unconditional likelihood of FDA approval for candidates in our data is 18%, this estimate represents a 29% decrease in the likelihood of developing a successful drug candidate.